Pussy (energy drink)

 Pussy is a carbonated energy drink produced by Pussy Drinks Ltd in the UK.
-The drink and brand were created by Jonnie Shearer around 2004.
-In April 2013 part of the advertising campaign for Pussy was banned in the UK by the Advertising Standards Authority for being sexually explicit.
+The drink and brand were created by Jonnie Shearer around Christmas 2004.
+In April 2013, part of the advertising campaign for Pussy was banned in the UK by the Advertising Standards Authority for being sexually explicit.

 Ingredients

 Pussy is made from carbonated water, sugar, grape juice, and a mixture of herbs and other fruit.
 Its caffeine content comes from guarana.
 Pussy is advertised as "100% natural" as it does not contain artificial additives.

 History

 Shearer came up with the idea of a natural energy drink after leaving university in 2004.
 Inspired by the Virgin brand name of Virgin Group, Shearer decided to name his drink Pussy.

 Shearer launched the company in 2006, and started marketing Pussy in 2007.
 Initially Shearer ran the company from his bedroom, and delivered the drinks to clubs and bars himself.
 By the summer of 2011 Pussy was sold in 3000 shops in the UK, including Tesco and Selfridges, and exported to 18 countries, with sales of up to 200,000 cans per month.
-By April 2012 Pussy sales had increased to 500,000 a month.
+By April 2012, Pussy sales had increased to 500,000 a month.

-Today, the company generates approximate revenue of $14.6m (£12.0m) and employs 94 people.
+As of 2024, the company has two employees.